3C0D/obsidian_vocabulary_cards_review/README.md

 #### Targeted Learning

-Cards appear favouring more those with more errors for targeted learning.
+Cards appear favouring those with more errors for targeted learning.

-#### empty codeblock:
+#### Empty codeblock:

 If the source code block is empty, the code block is populated by the markdown page content below.
 If you put several vocabulary code blocks the source will be the page content between each block. below.